 Shock is a condition that occurs in your dog's body when his internal systems are not getting enough blood flow or oxygen to keep his body functioning normally.
-Shock can be triggered by any medical condition that impairs blood flow or restricts oxygen levels, including physical trauma, heart failure, anaphylactic reactions, peritonitis, dehydration, sepsis, hemorrhages and poisoning.
+Shock can be triggered by any medical condition that impairs blood flow or restricts oxygen levels, including physical trauma, heart failure, anaphylactic reactions, peritonitis, dehydration, sepsis, hemorrhages, and poisoning.
+There are several symptoms to watch for to determine if a dog is in shock.

 Shock Symptoms: Panting